hofstadter-io/studios-docs/content/getting-started/importing.md

 ---

 You can import modules from any Git repository like GitHub, GitLab, or Bitbucket.
-These are preconfigured __Studios__ modules which contain:
+These are preconfigured __Studios__ bundles which contain: modules, types, pages, components, and translations.

-- types
-- pages
-- components
-- translations

-With modules, you can quickly expand the functionality within your application.
+Modules can be used to quickly expand your application functionality.

-You can find a list and help for the import command at:
+A module list and usage instructions can be found at:
 [Studios Universe - Modules](/universe/modules).

-#### Import a "simple-blog" Module
+#### Import a Module

 The `simple-blog` has
 types, pages, and components for